Growth of quasi-convex subgroups in groups with a constricting element: Introduction

 The following are some subclasses of groups acting properly with a strongly contracting element:

-\begin{enumerate}[label=(\Roman*)] \item $\mathbf{H}=$ ``$G$ is a group acting properly with a loxodromic element on a hyperbolic space $X$.''
+\begin{enumerate}[label=(\roman*)] \item $\mathbf{H}=$ ``$G$ is a group acting properly with a loxodromic element on a hyperbolic space $X$.''
 In $\mathbf{H}$, an element is loxodromic if and only if it is strongly contracting.
-See \cite{CDP90}. \item $\mathbf{RH}=$ ``$G$ is a relatively hyperbolic group acting with a hyperbolic element on a locally finite Cayley graph $X$ of $G$.''
+See \cite{coornaert_geometrie_1990}. \item $\mathbf{RH}=$ ``$G$ is a relatively hyperbolic group acting with a hyperbolic element on a locally finite Cayley graph $X$ of $G$.''
 In $\mathbf{RH}$, hyperbolic elements are strongly contracting.
-See \cite[Corollary~1.7]{Os06} and \cite[Theorem~2.14]{Sis13}. \item $\mathbf{CAT_0}=$ ``$G$ is a group acting properly with a rank-one element on a proper $CAT(0)$ space $X$.''
+See \cite[Corollary~1.7]{osin_elementary_2006} and \cite[Theorem~2.14]{sisto_projections_2013}. \item $\mathbf{CAT_0}=$ ``$G$ is a group acting properly with a rank-one element on a proper $\CAT(0)$ space $X$.''
 In $\mathbf{CAT_0}$, rank-one elements are strongly contracting.
-See \cite[Theorem~5.4]{BeFu09}, \cite{Ca20} and \cite[Proposition~2.8]{Gen21}. \item $\mathbf{MCG_T}=$ ``$G$ is the mapping class group of an orientable surface of genus $g$ and $p$ marked points of complexity $3g+p-4>0$ acting on its Teichmüller space endowed with the Teichmüller metric.''
-In $\mathbf{MCG_T}$, pseudo-Anosov elements are strongly contracting.
-See \cite{Mi96} and \cite[Proposition~4.6]{MaMi99}. \item $\mathbf{GSC}=$ ``$G$ is an infinite graphical small cancellation group associated to a $Gr'(1/6)$-labeled graph with finite components labeled by a finite set $S$, acting on the Cayley graph $X$ of $G$ with respect to $S$.''
-In $\mathbf{GSC}$, loxodromic WPD elements for the action of $G$ on the hyperbolic coned-off Cayley graph constructed by D. Gruber and A. Sisto in \cite{GrSis18} are strongly contracting.
-See \cite[Theorem~5.1]{ArCaGrHu19}. \item $\mathbf{Gar}=$ ``$G$ is the quotient of a $\Delta$-pure Garside group of finite type by its center, acting with a Morse element on the Cayley graph $X$ of $G$ with respect to the Garside generating set.''
+See \cite[Theorem~5.4]{bestvina_characterization_2009} and \cite{cashen_morse_2020}. \item $\mathbf{Mod_T}=$ ``$G$ is the mapping class group of an orientable surface of genus $g$ and $p$ marked points of complexity $3g+p-4>0$ acting on its Teichmüller space endowed with the Teichmüller metric.''
+In $\mathbf{Mod_T}$, pseudo-Anosov elements are strongly contracting.
+See \cite{minsky_quasi-projections_1996} and \cite[Proposition~4.6]{masur_geometry_1999}. \item $\mathbf{GSC}=$ ``$G$ is an infinite graphical small cancellation group associated to a $Gr'(1/6)$-labeled graph with finite components labeled by a finite set $S$, acting on the Cayley graph $X$ of $G$ with respect to $S$.''
+In $\mathbf{GSC}$, loxodromic WPD elements for the action of $G$ on the hyperbolic coned-off Cayley graph constructed by D. Gruber and A. Sisto in \cite{gruber_infinitely_2018} are strongly contracting.
+See \cite[Theorem~5.1]{arzhantseva_negative_2019}. \item $\mathbf{Gar}=$ ``$G$ is the quotient of a $\Delta$-pure Garside group of finite type by its center, acting with a Morse element on the Cayley graph $X$ of $G$ with respect to the Garside generating set.''
 In $\mathbf{Gar}$, Morse elements are strongly contracting.
-See \cite[Theorem~5.5]{CalWie21}. \end{enumerate}
+See \cite[Theorem~5.5]{calvez_morse_2021}. \item $\mathbf{Inj}=$ ``$G$ is a group acting properly with a Morse element on an injective metric space $X$.''
+In $\mathbf{Inj}$, an element is Morse if and only if it is strongly contracting.
+See \cite{sisto_morse_2023}. \end{enumerate}